AminAzari/ARIMA/README.md

 The datan.csv contains the bitcoin price table (closing price in USD) for a priod od 3 years, from 01-09-2015 to 31-08-2018.

-The auxiliary data files contain the results of fitting different (p,d,q) tuples to the data.
+The auxiliary data files (data_aux.zip) contain the results of fitting different (p,d,q) tuples to the data.
+You need to unzip them for quick use in part3.
+If not, you need to generate them using part2.py file.
 The storA.csv contains RSS values of different (p,d,q) values.